The great problem of the earth and the great aim of the masculine journey boil down to this: when can you trust a man with power? ~ John Eldredge

 I’ve spent the last two decades excavating this desire for power in my heart and in the hearts of many men.
 With intense curiosity I’ve sought to discover where this desire comes from and why it so often ends up leading a man sideways.
 As I scan the landscape of my own life and those of other men, I notice far too many stories of men being entrusted with power only to have that power bring harm to themselves and others.

 Is there another way?
 Is there a path to becoming the kind of wholehearted man who can be entrusted with power and have it turn out for good?
 As I spent years leaning into the wisdom of contemporary sages as well as the wisdom of sages from millennia past, a path began to take shape.
-In time that path revealed a process of transformation to become the kind of man to whom God can entrust His power.
+In time that path revealed a process of transformation to become the kind of man to whom God can entrust his power.

-In session one, I invite you to risk recovering your God-given desire to be powerful.
+I invite you to risk recovering your God-given desire to be powerful.
 Where has this desire surfaced in your masculine heart over the years?
 Where has it led you to places you never wanted to go?
 And what might the path look like to restoring your masculine heart and, in time, becoming the kind of man who can wield power well?
 What if you could have your heart fully restored, your power refueled and seated in a life worth living?
 Let’s dig in.

 Watch Session One Video: Becoming Powerful